kakrusch/docana-project-luka/README.md

 ## Dataset

 <div align="justify">
 For this project, we used the “webis/tldr-17” dataset (Völske et al., 2017) from Hugging Face which can be found here: https://huggingface.co/datasets/webis/tldr-17.
 A special feature of this dataset is that it only contains Reddit posts with the abbreviation “tl;dr”.
 This stands for “too long; didn’t read” and has become a popular tool for authors from Reddit posts to give a short summary of their posts’ contents.
 The dataset consists of 3,848,330 posts across a total of 29651 subreddits.
 Each data point contains the following data fields: author, body, normalizedBody, subreddit, subreddit_id, id, content summary.
 We used the "content" part only for the subreddits (not including the tldr) to train the model.
-For our work the different subreddits are of particular interest because we want to compare our research question across them.
-Additionally, since we used posts from the four biggest subreddits, it was necessary that for each post its subreddit is specified.
+For our work, the different subreddits are of particular interest because we want to compare our research questions across them.
+Additionally, since we used posts from the four biggest subreddits, it was necessary that for each post, it's subreddit is specified.
 </div>

 ## Methods

 <div align="justify">
 Our project was coded on Google Colab in order to work collaboratively.
 Therefore, relevant sections need to be adapted to run the code, mainly loading the files, for example.
-Even though we have included a requirements.txt file, we pip installed all the requirements in the colab notebook, so they would have to be removed from the top of the two documents.
+Even though we have included a requirements.txt file, we pip-installed all the requirements in the Colab Notebook, so they would have to be removed from the top of the two documents.
 We uploaded one model into the code folder for demonstration purposes.

 </div>

 <div align="justify">
 The code consist of two documents:
+</div>

 1. One for extracting and preprocessing the data, and running the skipgram model.
 Such model is saved after the last step, so that it can be used locally as input to the second file.

 2. The second file consist of the analysis of the data using fours comparison metrics and plotted the results obtained.
-</div>

 <br>